 Probably the easiest ones.
 The blue bins (or black bins with a blue lid) are common and surely you´ll find them in your house, too.
 What to throw into the paper bin: All kinds of paper, e.g. newspaper, booklets, paper wrappings etc..
-If it´s very dirty rather choose to household bin.
+If it’s very dirty rather choose thehousehold bin.

-Which glass to recycle here: all glass bottles where you din´t pay a deposit or Pfand, any kind of jars (mustard, jam etc), oil bottles, wine bottles etc
+Which glass to recycle here: all glass bottles where you didn’t pay a deposit or Pfand, any kind of jars (mustard, jam etc), oil bottles, wine bottles etc

-What to throw in the yellow bags: Cans, plastic, aluminium, tin plate and materials like beverage cartons made out of a mixture of materials
+What to throw in the yellow bags: Cans, plastic, aluminum, tin plate and materials like beverage cartons made out of a mixture of materials

 NOTE: DO NOT throw in your PET – Bottles, as you paid 25 Cents deposit or Pfand for EACH bottle.
 You can recycle them once again in supermarkets, where you´ll find machines with the PET-symbol.

 If you have an organic bin, consider using it.
-Anything natural belongs in here like fruits, peels, coffee filters, left over food, kitchen scraps, tea bags, garden waste etc. In case you do not have n organic bin, where you live you can throw all of this stuff into the HOUSEHOLD WASTE BIN.
+Anything natural belongs in here like fruits, peels, coffee filters, leftover food, kitchen scraps, tea bags, garden waste etc. In case you do not have an organic bin, where you live you can throw all of this stuff into the HOUSEHOLD WASTE BIN.

 What to throw into the household waste bin: cigarette ashes, household objects, textiles, nylon, tissues and other hygienically items including the waste out of your bathroom.

-Another important information: Things like batteries, acids, paint cans, fluorescent tubes, corrosives, adherents, etc. Most of these items are collected seperately by your twon and usually they will et you know when this happens.
+Another important information: Things like batteries, acids, paint cans, fluorescent tubes, corrosives, adherents, etc. Most of these items are collected separately by your town and usually, they will let you know when this happens.

 NOTE: Batteries can be thrown away at various shopping locations, like REWE markets or dm markets.
 Please do not throw them into your household waste, as this one is simply burnt and extremely toxic gasses arise if batteries are burnt as well.